-Public comment was obtained regarding the Advisory Committee's preliminary recommendations for a Lake Parkway extension from oral and written comments at a public meeting held on February 29, 2012, at the South Milwaukee Performing Arts Center, as well as via letter, e-mail, or through the study website: www.sewrpc.org/LakeParkway.
+Public comment was obtained regarding the Advisory Committee's preliminary recommendations for a at the South Milwaukee Performing Arts Center, as well as via letter, e-mail, or through the study website: www.sewrpc.org/LakeParkway.
 Public comment was received during a formal public comment period of February 15, 2012, through March 15, 2012.
 Following the public meeting and public comment period, the Commission staff prepared a record of the public comment received, including responses to comments as appropriate, and presented the record to the study Advisory Committee.
-This record of public comments is documented in the Commission's Record of Public Comments, Preliminary Recommendations of Lake Parkway (STH 794) Extension Study, March 2012.
+This record of public comments is documented in the Commission's "Record of Public Comments, Preliminary Recommendations of Lake Parkway (STH 794) Extension Study".